Excelsis Dei: Plot

-Agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) are called to the Excelsis Dei private nursing home in Worcester, Massachusetts in order to investigate a nurse's claim that she was raped by an invisible entity.
-Severely bruised, Michelle Charters (Teryl Rothery) claims that she knows who was responsible and names the attacker as Hal Arden, an elderly resident of Excelsis Dei who suffers from Alzheimer's Disease.
-When questioned, Arden admits that he made sexual overtures to Michelle, but claims that it was harmless and that he is too elderly to have done anything.
+FBI agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) are called to the Excelsis Dei nursing home in Worcester, Massachusetts, in order to investigate a nurse's claim that she was raped by an invisible entity.
+Severely bruised, Michelle Charters (Teryl Rothery) claims that she knows who was responsible and names the attacker as Hal Arden, an elderly resident who suffers from Alzheimer's disease.
+When questioned, Hal admits that he made sexual overtures to Michelle but claims that it was harmless and that he is too elderly to have done anything.
 In turn, the hospital's administrator believes that Michelle has manufactured the rape allegation in order to extort money from the nursing home.

 As Mulder and Scully investigate, they discover that many of the facility's Alzheimer's patients have shown significant improvement over their condition, a development that is not medically possible.
-Their doctor, Grago, attributes the patients' improvement to regimen he has applied using Deprenyl, an experimental drug that has so far shown negligible affect in patient studies.
-Before Mulder and Scully can make much headway, Hal Arden dies unexpectedly while his roommate, Stan Phillips, stands by, complicating the investigation further.

-Worried about her father, Stan Phillips' daughter arrives to move him back into her home and Stan angrily declares he doesn't want to leave.
-An orderly arrives to help Stan pack and escort him out but Stan flees the room and leads the orderly on a chase to the roof.
-The orderly climbs out of a window in a half-hearted attempt to coax Stan back inside but falls or is pushed to his death before Mulder can save him.
+Their doctor, Grago, attributes the patients' improvement to regimen he has applied using Deprenyl, an experimental drug that has so far shown negligible effect in patient studies.
+Before Mulder and Scully can make much headway, Hal dies unexpectedly while his roommate, Stan Phillips, stands by, complicating the investigation further.
+Worried about her father, Stan's daughter arranges to move him back into her home, despite his angry insistence that he doesn't want to leave.
+An orderly tries to help Stan pack, but Stan flees the room and leads the orderly on a chase to the roof.
+The orderly follows Stan out of a window but falls or is pushed to his death before Mulder can save him.